 Home-Logo

-The Western Australian Organoid Innovation Hub (WAOIH) integrates advanced technologies to enable scalable, physiologically relevant drug discovery in cell models, including 3D patient-derived models.
+The Western Australian Organoid Innovation Hub (WAOIH) at Curtin MRI integrates advanced technologies for scalable, physiologically relevant drug discovery using organoid and other 3D cell models, including patient-derived models.

-Core capabilities include high-content imaging, automated liquid handling, bioprinting, and bioreactor cell expansion.
+Core capabilities include high-content imaging, automated liquid handling, bioprinting and bioreactor-based cell expansion.

-Together, this platform enables high-throughput, high-resolution interrogation of disease biology and therapeutic response in clinically relevant organoid systems.
+The platform enables high-throughput, high-resolution assessment of disease biology and therapeutic response in clinically relevant model systems.

 The Operetta CLS system integrates advanced optics, automation, and analysis tools to maximise data quality and throughput: